 Back to the study, knowing the problems that metabolic endotoxemia can cause, there has been an increased interest in finding ways to potentially decrease the amount of endotoxins in the blood.
 It has been studied that foods rich in polyphenol such as red wine, cranberries and pomegranates, do have the power to reduce LPS levels in blood, which is why the researchers conducted their tests using pomegranate extract and how this would specifically affect patients with colorectal cancer.
 A randomized controlled trial was conducted through a hospital in Murcia, Spain, and it was found that there was a “reduction of plasma lipopolysaccharide binding protein (LBP) levels, that is a valid surrogate biomarker of metabolic endotoxemia, after pomegranate extract consumption in patients with newly diagnosed CRC.”
 (González-Sarrías et al, Food and Function 2018 ).

-In summary, this pioneer study does show that polyphenol rich foods like pomegranate have the potential to reduce potentially harmful endotoxin levels in the blood that could benefit all individuals, especially those newly diagnosed with colorectal cancer and may help in reducing colorectal cancer risk.
-Therefore, if you have been diagnosed with colorectal cancer, or diabetes, or fall in the obese category, it wouldn’t hurt to consume an increased number of polyphenol rich foods such as pomegranates, cranberries, apples, vegetables, and red wine.
+In summary, this pioneer study does show that polyphenol rich foods like pomegranate have the potential to reduce potentially harmful endotoxin levels in the blood that could benefit all individuals, especially those newly diagnosed with colorectal cancer and may help in colorectal cancer prevention or reducing colorectal cancer risk.
+Therefore, if you have been diagnosed with colorectal/colon cancer, or diabetes, or fall in the obese category, it wouldn’t hurt to consume an increased number of polyphenol rich foods such as pomegranates, cranberries, apples, vegetables, and red wine.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.